Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Methodology

 While the MULT module enables training under modality-unified supervision, it is essential to consider that due to the inherent noise in clustering and MULT, prolonged training with fixed supervised signals may cause the network to overfit incorrect labels.

 To overcome this issue, we utilize the predictions from the intra-modality memory banks to refine the predictions from the cross-modality memory bank.
 Several reasons support the adoption of such refinement strategies: (1) The intra-modality memory banks are updated by features within their respective modalities, this update occurs at a slower rate compared to the cross-modality memory bank, resulting in more stable predictions.
-(2) The intra-modality and cross-modality memory banks are expected to output consistent predictions.
-The OCLR loss for visible modality can be formulated as follows:
+(2) The intra-modality and cross-modality memory banks are expected to output consistent predictions. {In the visible modality, we adopt mutual refinement between the extracted features $\mathbf{f}_i^v$ from visible images and $\mathbf{f}_i^a$ from images with CA augmentation \cite{CA} to enhance constraints on their self-consistency.
+CA is a widely-used data augmentation strategy in VI-ReID \cite{ADCA, MBCCM, PGM}, which randomly selects one channel in a visible image and expands it into a three-channel gray image.
+The augmented images build an intermediate modality between visible and infrared to enhance training. } The OCLR loss for visible modality in V-based training mode can be formulated as follows:

 As in \cite{DINO, protocon}, we sharpen the target prediction more than the source's to encourage entropy minimization.
 The setting of the sharpen ratio follows ProtoCon \cite{protocon}.
-In the visible modality, our OCLR operated between the visible stream and the augmented stream \cite{ADCA}, enhancing constraints on self-consistency.
-The OCLR loss for infrared modality $\mathcal{L}^r_{OCLR}$ can be formulated similarly.
+The OCLR loss for infrared modality $\mathcal{L}^r_{OCLR}$ in V-based mode can be formulated similarly: